wyl7/OpenIMA/README.md

 # OpenIMR
 The PyTorch implementation of OpenIMR.
-OpenIMR is a method of Open-World Semi-Supervised Learning for Node Classification (ICDE 2024).

-OpenIMR is proposed for open-world semi-supervised learning on graph data.
+OpenIMR is proposed for open-world semi-supervised learning for node classification (ICDE 2024).

 # Overview
 You can enter the folder `run/` and then run run_ours.sh (run_ours_large.sh) for open-world semi-supervised learning on the Coauthor CS dataset (ogbn-arxiv dataset).